elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 We haven't added our character or interaction yet, but our tiny game world is starting to come to life!

-## Adding Our Character
+## Creating Our Character

 We have a few options for adding a small character to our game:

-- Create a small SVG rectangle.
+- Create a small SVG rectangle shape that represents the character.
 This option isn't very fun, but it's a quick way to get something on the page and keep moving.
 - Use an existing character image from the web.
 Check out sites like opengameart.org for free assets, or if you're not planning on releasing your game publicly then you can search Google for character sprites from your favorite games and use those.
+If you choose this option, be sure to look for characters that have a transparent background.
 - Draw your own character with piskellapp.com.
 It's a lot of fun, but it's also difficult and it may be more worthwhile to use something else for now while we build our initial minigame.